ZieIony/Carbon/README.md

 ![Sample app](https://github.com/ZieIony/Carbon/blob/master/images/sampleapp.png)

 ### FAQ
+##### Why Android 2.1?
+Isn't 4.0 enough?
+I have an old Galaxy S with Android 2.3, so I did that to support my own phone.
+It's also fun to push the limits.
+Android 2.1 should work, the code compiles, but I have never checked that.

 ##### Is it stable?
 Seems like it's pretty stable.
 I'm testing it heavily on different devices and on real projects.
 There are minor problems with SVG rendering and shadow generation.
 Also the themes aren't perfect yet.
 These are the issues I know about.
 If you have something else, please let me know.